wuhongyi/PKUXIADAQ/README/en/source/INSTALL.rst

   cd ~
-  cd PKUXIADAQ/Decode/
+  cd PKUXIADAQ/DecodeAndSortAll/

-  # After the last run of acquisition, we can convert the previous run of data to ROOT file.
+  # After the last run of acquisition, we can convert the previous run of data to ROOT format file.

-  ./decode xxx
+  ./decodeandsort xxx1 [... xxx2 xxx3 ...]
-  #xxx indicates Run Number
+  #xxx indicates Run Number in different ceate

 ---------------------------------